arigl/PL_Blog/NaturalNumbers.md

 <h1>Understanding Natural Numbers in Haskell:</h1>

-The foundational units of numbers within programming languages are typically: Int, Double, and Floats However, in a deeper language such as Haskell, most integer types consist of either Natural Numbers and Positive Numbers
+The foundational units of numbers within programming languages are typically: Int, Double, and Floats However, in Haskell, types are brought down to a deeper level, for example, Natural or Positive Numbers.

 In our example, the natural numbers data type is formatted as follows:
 ```